chef/chef-load/README.md

 ## Description

-chef-load is a tool written in Go that simulates load on a [Chef Server](https://www.chef.io/chef/) and/or [Chef Automate](https://www.chef.io/chef://www.chef.io/automate/) from a configured number of nodes.
+chef-load is a tool that simulates Chef Client API load on a [Chef Server](https://www.chef.io/chef/) and/or a [Chef Automate server](https://www.chef.io/chef://www.chef.io/automate/).

 It is designed to be easy to use yet powerfully flexible and accurate in its simulation of the chef-client run.